Ahmed Gagaâ

-Ahmed Gagaâ (أحمد قعقع; born December 21, 1994) is an Algerian footballer who plays for ES Mostaganem.
+Ahmed Gagaâ (أحمد قعقع; born December 21, 1994) is an Algerian footballer who plays for NC Magra.

 Club career

 Born on December 21, 1994, Gagaâ spent his entire youth career with Paradou AC.

 USM Bel-Abbès

 In January 2015, Gagaâ was loaned out by Paradou AC to USM Bel-Abbès for the second half of the 2014–15 Algerian Ligue Professionnelle 1.
 On January 24, he made his professional debut, coming on as a substitute in the 66th minute in a league match against ES Sétif.
 He would go on to make 13 league appearances in the season, 12 of them as a starter but was unable to help Bel-Abbès avoid relegation.

 JS Kabylie

 In June 2015, Gagaâ was loaned out again by Paradou AC, this time to JS Kabylie for the 2015–16 season.

 Paradou AC

 He returned to Paradou AC in 2016, and he realized the accession to the Algerian Ligue Professionnelle 1 with his team.